message/iata/DK.md

-Published 27.12.2021
+Published 28.12.2021
 1. Passengers must have:
 - a COVID-19 PCR test taken at most 72 hours before arrival; or
 - a COIVD-19 antigen test taken at most 48 hours before arrival.
 - This does not apply to:
 - passengers youngers than 15 years;
-- passengers residing in Denmark.
+- passengers residing in Denmark;
+- passengers with a positive COVID-19 PCR test taken at least 15 days and at most 179 days before arrival.
 2. Passengers are subject to a COVID-19 test upon arrival.
 - This does not apply to:
 - passengers younger than 16 years;